-Development shall be located within the Limits to Development as defined on the Proposals Map unless there are special circumstances to justify its location in the countryside outside the Limits of Development.
+Development shall be located within the Limits to Development as defined in Figure 2 unless there arespecial circumstances to justify its location in the countryside outside the Limits of Development, as defined by the Harborough Local Plan and the NPPF.

-2 COMMUNITY SERVICES AND AMENITIES
+2. COMMUNITY SERVICES AND AMENITIES